Skip to Content

 If you want to experience the Mount Titlis activities, you’ll first need to get to the town of Engelberg.
 From there, you’ll take cable cars to the mountain.

 Want to take the train?
 You can travel from Lucerne to Engelberg on the “Zentralbahn” train.
 The station is walkable to the base of the mountain in Engelberg, and there is also a free shuttle to the Titlis Valley Station if you’d prefer not to walk.
-If you are traveling by train throughout Switzerland, the Swiss Travel Pass is a good option.
+The Swiss Travel Pass is a good option if you travel by train throughout Switzerland.

-If you have a rental car, you are able to drive and park at the base.
-The first hour is free, but then you’ll pay an hourly rate after that.
+If you have a rental car, you can drive and park at the base.
+The first hour is free, but you’ll pay an hourly rate after that.

-There’s also the option to book a tour from major Swiss cities.
-Here’s an example of a highly-rated half-day tour from Lucerne.
+You can also book a tour from major Swiss cities.
+Here’s an example of a highly rated half-day tour from Lucerne.

 Titlis Cable Car above parking lot and town of Engelberg, taken from above